Stackbit-Demos/stackbit-demo-nextjs-book/content/pages/pricing.md

           *   Personalised plan

-          *   I will write this later so hooray
+          *   I will write this later so hooray for me
         content_align: left
         actions:
           - label: Start with Business